DhanuWahyuni52/DhanuWahyuni52/notes/reflections.md

 Consider adding a `CONTRIBUTING.md` file to outline how others can contribute.
 Include a `LICENSE` file to clarify usage and distribution rights.

+Consider adding a `.github/workflows` directory for CI/CD automation.
+Explore adding a `CODE_OF_CONDUCT.md` file to foster a positive community.